centreon/centreon-archived/tests/end_to_end/cypress/README.md

 ### Start and Stop dockers testing environment

-> cypress:env:start or cypress:env:stop
+> npm run cypress:env:start or npm run cypress:env:stop

 These 2 commands allow to launch the scripts to start or stop the Dockers built by the previous command

 ## Open the Cypress dashboard or Run by CLI

-> cypress:open
+> npm run cypress:open

 This command allows to open a Cypress UI to manipulate and execute the tests manually.

-> cypress:run
+> npm run cypress:run

 This command allows to execute the tests automatically with several possible parameters.